-The Office of the Confidential Recipient is a national free service and acts as an independent voice and advocate for vulnerable adults with a disability and for older persons who are receiving services in residential care, day services and or any community service from the HSE or from organisations funded or partially funded by the HSE, and who wish to report a concern and or make a complaint.
+The Office of the Confidential Recipient is a national free service and acts as an independent voice and advocate for vulnerable adults with a disability and for older persons who are receiving services in residential services, day services, community services, mental health, older person services including HSE nursing homes, community nursing units and primary care services who wish to report a concern and or make a complaint.
 The Confidential Recipient is appointed by the HSE but is independent from the HSE in providing a confidential service.

 Ms Gráinne Cunningham-O’Brien is the National Confidential Recipient.

 Gráinne is a graduate of University of Galway.
 She brings to the role many years of professional social work experience in a number of different practice areas including child protection and fostering, safeguarding and protection of vulnerable adults at risk of abuse, adult mental health and intellectual disability service.
 In addition, Gráinne has social work managerial experience in primary care, palliative care, older persons’ services, children’s disability services, and acute clinical social work.

 I welcome the opportunity to listen to your concern and or complaint and to advocate for you.

 How do I contact the National Confidential Recipient?